 Binding is a very old type of spell that has been used throughout history to stop someone or something from harming a person or group of people.
 Magical binding has been successfully used to stop many types of negative behavior, such as stealing and bullying.
 In February 2017, witches from all over the United States joined together to cast a binding spell on American President, Donald Trump, to stop him from harming people.

 Binding was first used by the ancient Greeks, who called it called Katadesmos.
 When one person had caused another harm, curse tablets or spell tablets were used as part of the binding magic, which often evoked the help of ghosts and spirits to stop that person from harming any other people.

-Although binding spells were originally used to stop people from causing harm, today there are positive forms of binding too.
-These include the handfasting ceremony that is becoming increasingly popular in marriage ceremonies.
+Although binding spells were originally used to stop people from causing harm, today, there are positive forms of binding too.
+These include the handfasting ceremony, which is becoming increasingly popular in marriage ceremonies.
 Ribbons or ropes are used to tie a symbolic knot that ‘binds’ the couple in love and their relationship.
 A protective binding spell can be cast to protect a person or bring them good luck and to protect a baby or young child.

 Words of Warning

-The important point to remember, if you intend to use a binding spell is that you must be clear in your intentions and to know exactly what you are doing.
-You must think things through carefully and it is wise to remember that any strength you put into casting the spell will be returned – three times stronger.
-Be very precise in who you are targeting with your binding spell and do not use this type of spell flippantly on yourself as it can backfire quite dramatically.
+The important point to remember if you intend to use a binding spell is that you must be clear in your intentions and know exactly what you are doing.
+You must think things through carefully, and it is wise to remember that any strength you put into casting the spell will be returned – three times stronger.
+Be very precise in who you are targeting with your binding spell, and do not use this type of spell flippantly on yourself, as it can backfire quite dramatically.